 Find out how we're helping to mark the 200th anniversary of the Institution of Civil Engineers (ICE).

-We celebrated the city's history and heritage in 2017 with over 100 events!
+Back for a sixth year, we're celebrating the city's history and heritage in 2018 with over 100 events!

 Looking for inspirational local people that have become national heroes?
 Here are just a few examples.

 The Devonport Heritage Trail was a partnership project with the Devonport Regeneration Community Partnership to extend the Waterfront Walkway in to and around Devonport

 The Mayflower Museum has recently undergone a revamp to better celebrate the story of Plymouth’s role in the Pilgrims’ epic journey to the New World.
 Two floors now explore the story of the Mayflower and the Pilgrim Fathers with information and hands-on displays, dress-up and role play themed interactives, a model of the Mayflower built by Devonport Dockyard apprentices in 1969 to 1970 and more.
 Visit the Mayflower Museum page to find out more.

 The Devonport Naval Heritage Centre records the development of The Dockyard and Plymouth’s pivotal role in supporting the Royal Navy through major conflicts since 1588, including two World Wars.
 Through its collection of over 100,000 artefacts in eight galleries covering 2,500 square metres of displays, interactive experiences and pictorial interpretation the drama of the close relationship of Devonport, the Royal Navy, The Dockyard and the people of Plymouth can be explored.

 It is open by appointment to groups of visitors in the historic South Yard.
 Join with us in sharing, exploring and conserving the character and history of Devonport Naval Base and The Dockyard for the future.
 As well as tours by appointment, public open days are held at various times throughout the year and there are regular public visit sessions during the summer months.